tomekz/aws-lab/lab-kafka/README.md

 ## Kafka lab
-The lab environment will host a Kafka cluster of two nodes using Amazon EC2 instances.
+The lab environment will host a Kafka cluster of three nodes using Amazon EC2 instances.
 Nodes will be running inside self managed docker containers.

 Another set of EC2 instances will host go microservices that will produce and consume messages from the Kafka cluster